decentralized-identity/veramo/packages/did-provider-ion/README.md

-_WARNING: Although the update and removal functions for Keys and Services seem to yield a request with a valid response from the ION node, right now these update and delete operations are not reflected in the eventual DID Document after the anchor time has passed.
+_WARNING: Although the update and removal functions for Keys and Services seem to yield a request with a valid response from the ION node, right now these update and delete operations are not reflected in the eventual DID Document after the anchor time has passed when using Microsoft's Public ION node.
 We are actively looking to solve this issue_

 ## Long form and short form ION DIDs